martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 marten serve
 ```

 This will start a Marten development server.
 To verify that it's working as expected, you can open a browser and navigate to [http://localhost:8000](http://localhost:8000).
-When doing so, you should be greated by the Marten "welcome" page:
+When doing so, you should be greeted by the Marten "welcome" page:

 ![Marten welcome page](/img/getting-started/tutorial/marten_welcome_page.png)